-The 2019 Annual Meeting of Stockholders (the "Annual Meeting") of Stellus Capital Investment Corporation (the "Company"), a Maryland corporation, will be held at 4400 Post Oak Parkway, Suite 2200, Houston, Texas 77027 on June 27, 2019, at 9:00 a.m., Central Time, for the following purposes:
+The 2021 Annual Meeting of Stockholders (the "Annual Meeting") of Stellus Capital Investment Corporation (the "Company"), a Maryland corporation, will be held virtually on June 24, 2021, at 9:00 a.m., Central Time, for the following purposes:

-- To elect two directors of the Company nominated by the Company's Board of Directors (the "Board") and named in this proxy statement who will each serve for three years or until his successor is elected and qualified; - 2.
-To approve a proposal to authorize the Company, with the approval of the Board, to sell or otherwise issue up to 25% of the Company's outstanding common stock at an offering price that is below the Company's then current net asset value ("NAV") per share; - To approve the adjournment of the Annual Meeting, if necessary or appropriate, to solicit additional proxies; and - 4.
+- 1. To elect two directors of the Company nominated by the Company's Board of Directors (the "Board") and named in this proxy statement who will each serve for three years or until his successor is elected and qualified; - 2.
+To approve a proposal to authorize the Company, with the approval of the Board, to sell or otherwise issue up to 25% of the Company's outstanding common stock at an offering price that is below the Company's then current net asset value ("NAV") per share; - 3.
+To approve the adjournment of the Annual Meeting, if necessary or appropriate, to solicit additional proxies; and - 4.
 To transact such other business as may properly come before the meeting, or any postponement or adjournment thereof.